 In order to be eligible to graduate from Heritage Seminary, transfer students must complete a minimum of 30 credit hours at Heritage Seminary, or one-half of the degree, whichever is less.

-To resume studies, a student should request permission from the Registrar via a Return to Studies form.
-Please contact the Registrar’s Office at 1-800-465-1961 for more information.
+To resume studies, please contact the Registrar’s Office at 1-800-465-1961 for more information.

-STUDENTS FROM ALL OTHER COUNTRIES: Students are advised to apply at least nine months before their planned enrollment date to allow time for processing, acquiring visas, etc. Students are admitted on the basis of graduation from a recognized college, university, or Bible/theological school.
+Students from All Other Countries: Students are advised to apply at least nine months before their planned enrollment date to allow time for processing, acquiring permits and visas, etc. Students are admitted on the basis of graduation from a recognized college, university, or Bible/theological school.
 Applicants are responsible to provide documentation that verifies the level of their post-secondary training.